Earn the nonprofit management certificate that positions you to lead.Join an Online Information Session

 What is the typical class size, and how are classes scheduled and structured?

-In the 2019-20 school year, classes ranged in size from 10-15 students.
-Each semester, two classes are offered in the evenings in College Park, typically one on Tuesday and one on Wednesday.
+Classes are offered online on weeknights and typically have between 20 and 30 students.
 Each of the four classes is structured in a different way, according to the teaching style of the course instructor, but all classes balance readings with discussions and real-world projects that enable application of course concepts.

 What types of assignments are required in the courses?

 In all four courses, students are expected to complete the assigned readings and participate in robust weekly discussions in-class.
 The Strategy and Fundraising courses require students to complete a capstone consulting project with a nonprofit in the region.
 The Management and Leadership course capstone project is developing a personal leadership philosophy.
 The Finance class teaches students how to use Excel for nonprofit financial management and then requires use of the software for course assignments.

 Can I complete this program while also working full-time?
 What is the weekly time commitment?